 with Opening Act TBA

-ALL AGES: 18+ with valid photo ID.
-Under 18 must be accompanied by a parent or guardian.
+ALL AGES: 18+ w/ valid photo ID, under 18 must be accompanied by parent or guardian.

 When they met in the mid-1990s, Thievery Corporation’s Eric Hilton and Rob Garza instantly bonded over their shared passion for bossa nova.
 Dedicating their 1996 debut 'Sounds from the Thievery Hi-Fi' to bossa nova pioneer Antonio Carlos Jobim, the Washington, D.C.-based duo have spent nearly two decades creating boundary-warping, complexly crafted electronic music partly inspired by bossa nova’s intricate rhythms and lush textures.
 Now, with their seventh studio album 'Saudade,' Thievery Corporation present their first release devoted entirely to the Brazilian-born genre that first connected them.
 “We always try to progress into something different and stretch our musical chops, and taking a whole album to dive into this one sound seemed like a really great way to do that,” says Hilton.
 Adds Garza: “It’s a bit of a departure for us, but at the same time these are our roots, this is what brought us together.
 It’s us coming full circle from electronic music back to something organic before we move on to our next chapter.”